syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 ---

-### How to Remove a User
+### How to Activate or Deactivate a User

+User access is controlled by activating or deactivating an account.
+Deactivating a user suspends their access without removing their records.
+Reactivating restores access.

 1. Click **Users** in the navigation menu.
-2. Find the user you want to remove.
+2. Find the user you want to update.
 You can use the search bar to find them by name or email.
 3. Click on their name to open their profile.
-4. Click the **Remove User** button.
+4. Click **Deactivate User** to suspend their access, or **Activate User** to restore it.
 5. Confirm the action when prompted.

-> **Important:** Removing a user will revoke their access immediately.
-Their historical records — such as attendance logs and activity history — will remain in the system.
-This data is not deleted.
+> **Important:** A deactivated user cannot log in, but their historical records, such as attendance logs and activity history, remain intact in the system.
+This data is never deleted, which keeps reports and the activity log accurate and complete.

----

-### How to Activate or Deactivate a User

-If a user should temporarily lose access without being fully removed, you can deactivate their account.

-1. Click **Users** in the navigation menu.
-2. Find the user and click on their name to open their profile.
-3. Click **Deactivate User** to suspend their access, or **Activate User** to restore it.
-4. Confirm the action when prompted.

-> **Note:** A deactivated user cannot log in, but their records remain intact in the system.
-This is different from removing a user entirely.

 ---